 We chose to focus on young girls as they are typically given less priority than boys and are less likely to stay at school.

 We also believe that supporting girls to get an education leads to sustainable change and empowers women to make wiser choices in their life, both now and in the future.

 In July 2012, teachers and principals at two local schools helped Ms Budiani identify 12 girls to be sponsored, based on their financial circumstances and their wishes to stay at school.

 Sponsorship covers their uniforms, shoes, schoolbooks and additional costs that arise during the year.
 They are also set up with the necessary basic equipment to complete the school year.

 Ms Budiani is the girls’ study mother.
 She keeps them accountable for doing homework and studying, and supports them when necessary.

 The girls have also benefited from English classes, provided by the beautiful Tina from Germany, as well as IT training.

-The project costs about US$100-150 per child per year.

-We are planning to have four groups running every year, a group in each class.
-So far we have raised money for the project through workshops and through donations from our lovely Bali retreat participants.
+The project costs about USD, $100-150 per student, per year.
+Thus far we have raised money for the project through workshops and through donations from our kind Bali retreat participants.

-All the money goes directly into the Kartini bank account in Bali and there are no admin costs or other costs associated with running the project.
+All the money goes directly into the Kartini bank account in Bali.
+There are no administration costs or other costs associated with running the project.